lammps/lammps/doc/src/create_atoms.rst

 points, except that entire molecules are added at each point, i.e. on the point defined by each basis atom in the unit cell as it tiles the simulation box or region.
-This is done by placing the geometric center of the molecule at the lattice point, and giving the molecule a random orientation about the point.
+This is done by placing the geometric center of the molecule at the lattice point, and (by default) giving the molecule a random orientation about the point.
 The random *seed* specified with the *mol* keyword is used for this operation, and the random numbers generated by each processor are different.
 This means the coordinates of individual atoms (in the molecules) will be different when running on different numbers of processors, unlike when atoms are being created in parallel.

-Also note that because of the random rotations, it may be important to use a lattice with a large enough spacing that adjacent molecules will not overlap, regardless of their relative orientations.
+Note that with random rotations, it may be important to use a lattice with a large enough spacing that adjacent molecules will not overlap, regardless of their relative orientations.
+See the description of the *rotate* keyword below, which overrides the default random orientation and inserts all molecules at a specified orientation.

 .. note::